-- 4.25 To make this information more useful, a review and update has been undertaken of the potential supply to identify what sites could realistically provide opportunities for large-scale requirements that might consider SIX56 as an alternative.
-This aligns with the evidence of Steve Johnson B8RE (ID47 Appendix 7) for those authorities identified. - 4.26 A generous approach has been made to undertake this assessment (including portspecific sites).
+4.26 To make this information more useful, a review and update has been undertaken of the potential supply to identify what sites could realistically provide opportunities for large-scale requirements that might consider SIX56 as an alternative.
+This aligns with the evidence of Steve Johnson B8RE (ID47 Appendix 7) and May 2024 update for those authorities identified.